Student Hardship Fund

 - Other personal or family emergencies

-In the spirit of serving as many of Villanova University's students with the greatest need, awards are generally capped at $300 per student.
+In the spirit of serving as many of Villanova University's students with the greatest need, awards are generally capped at $200 to $500 per student.
 Higher amounts may be requested and awarded to those who, in the University’s discretion, demonstrated circumstances of extreme hardship.
-All awards are subject to availabilty of funds.
+All awards are subject to availability of funds.

 Those with continuing financial need should contact the University's Office of Financial Assistance (undergraduate and graduate) or the Law School's Office of Financial Aid (law students) for further information.

-PLEASE NOTE: As of August 12, 2020, Villanova is no longer accepting applications for the student assistance portion of the Federal CARES Act funding or the COVID-19 related Hardship Fund applications.
+PLEASE NOTE: As of August 12, 2020, Villanova is no longer accepting applications for the student assistance portion of the Federal CARES Act funding or the Spring 2020 COVID-19 related Hardship Fund applications.
 The details presented on CARES Act page are provided for informational purposes only.
-Students in need should apply using the link above.
+Students in need should visit the University's HEERF II webpage (Spring 2021).